Home

 • Not only is it something to do during odd moments such as waiting for dinner to finish cooking, waiting in a doctor’s office or waiting for your child to finish soccer practice but it’s practical, too.
 It turns guilty feelings of “not doing anything” into moments of pleasure creating home décor and gifts

 • It’s fun!
-How can it be anything but fun seeing a ball of yarn turn into beautiful works of art?
+How can it be anything but fun seeing a ball of yarn turn into a beautiful work of art?

 History of Crochet